microsoft/vscode-dev-containers/README.md

 4. Run the **Remote-Containers: Open Folder in Container...** command in VS Code
 5. Select the root of the definition folder in the "open" dialog (**not** the `test-project` folder if present)

 Many definitions include a `test-project` with a sample and/or launch settings in the `.vscode` folder that you can use to see the dev container in action.
-If you open the folder locally instead, you'll be prompted to reopen it in a container but uou can also use the **Remote-Containers: Reopen Folder in Container** command at any time.

 ## Using a definition

 You can either:

-- Run **Remote-Containers: Create Container Configuration File...** command in VS Code and pick a definition.
-The appropriate files will then be added to your project.
-These are updated with each VS Code release.
+- Open a folder in VS Code without a `devcontainer.json` file and run the **Remote-Containers: Create Container Configuration File...** or **Remote-Containers: Reopen Folder in Container** commands.
+You be prompted to pick a definition and any options and the appropriate files will then be added to your project.

 - Manually copy the contents of one of the `containers` sub-folders into your project.
-Copy the `.devcontainer` folder into your project and you should be ready to go!
+Typically you can just copy the `.devcontainer` folder into your project but the folder's README may mention additional files.

 ## Adding a definition to an existing public or private repo